 “You do,” Pest agreed, releasing her elbow as they stopped next to Death and War.
 “I’ll start thinking you’re pretending you can’t just so I’ll hold your hand.”
 He winked at her, and she gave him an exasperated look, then turned her attention to the others.

-There was a long pause, while the sea and the sky raged against the land outside their little bubble of stillness, and the darkness beat itself against their pool of light.
+There was a long pause, while the sea and the sky raged against the land outside the little bubble of stillness that encased them, and the darkness beat itself against their pool of light.
 Glenda could smell crushed grass and seaweed and the wild electrical smell of the storm, and somewhere she thought she heard a gull crying.

 “Um, D?”
 War said eventually.